danthemanzx/crawl-custom-survival/_posts/Home.md

 - **`/spawn`** Teleports the player to spawn.
 Heroes have a cooldown.

 ## Hero Commands
-Upon a Ghost killing a Hero: The Ghost will take the Heroes place and inventory.
-The slain Hero will become a Ghost.
-Ghosts spawn in spectator mode and can possess mobs by (Right) clicking on them.
-Use a creatures ability by Sneaking and (Left) clicking.
+If a hero dies they will respawn as a ghost in spectator mode that can possess mobs and monsters.
+The hero's goal is to make it to The End and slay the ender dragon by collecting enough artifacts inside the final level of the dungeons.
+The hero to slay the dragon will be allowed to possess it as ghost!
+Heroes are able to purchase custom weapons and more at spawn in exchange for experience levels.
+Heroes are also able to craft custom spells using raw materials.

 - **`/bl [<list/reset>]`**  Allows selected items or blocks to be blacklisted from the players inventory, making it easier to manage.
   - Hold the item you wish to blacklist and type **`/blocklist`** Easy as that!
 To remove an item from the blocklist simply click on it!